 Bethesda did promise at the end of the trailer that we will get a worldwide gameplay reveal tomorrow, so we’ll update the article once that drops.

 Update (May 15, 2018) – Well the gameplay trailer dropped and we do have a much better idea of how the game will actually play.
 Rage 2 seems to combine the high-octane gunplay of id Software with the wide open worlds of Avalanche Studios.

 Vehicle combat is definitely returning as we saw in the trailer, with players fending off packs of cars and monster trucks with rockets.
 Cars seem to be more integral to traversing the more open world design.

 The bladed boomerang is returning along with a bevy of assault rifles, shotguns, and rocket launchers.
 We see in the trailer the boomerang sticking to a mutant before detonating as well as slicing through multiple enemies.
 This may point to the alternate ammunition types from the first game.
 We also see the player lobbing a grenade that appears to be a cluster bomb with the player setting it off remotely.

-There also seems to be some Bioshock-like powers on display along with the guns.
+There also seems to be some Bioshock-like powers on display along with the guns (Update: these powers have been confirmed and are called Nanotrite abilities according to the Rage Twitter account).
 The first thing you see in the gameplay trailer is the player character holding out their hand to blast away an enemy.
 We see it again a minute into the trailer as the player blasts away a group of mutants.
 During the 1:16 mark, we see the player using a power to launch themselves into the air.